liolok/liolok.com/manage-dotfiles-with-git-and-stow/index.md

 [source]: https://github.com/liolok/liolok.com/blob/master/manage-dotfiles-with-git-and-stow/index.md
 [page]: https://liolok.com/manage-dotfiles-with-git-and-stow

-I use only git an tons of `.gitignore` files to manage my dotfiles now, this article is reserved only for reference.
+I use only git and tons of `.gitignore` files to manage my dotfiles now, this article is reserved only for reference.

 ## What is Dotfiles